+The knear and kfar are signalled as nknear and nkfar respectively, and are inferred as follows:

+kfar=nkfar16 and knear=nknear64

+A depth value zp is represented by an unsigned N-bit value m, and should non-normatively be inferred as follows:

+zp=m2Nknear*W+kfar*W-kfar*W

+kfar and knear specify the range of the depth information respectively behind and in front of the picture relatively to W. W represents the screen width at the receiver side.
+W and zp is expressed using the same distance units.

+6.8.1.6.3 Current State in MPEG-I Immersive Video

 For an MIV-based solution, carriage of visual volumetric video-based coding data (ISO/IEC 23090-10), is derived from ISO/IEC 14496-12 and provided information how V3C content such as MIV should be stored in ISOBMFF file.
 The specification introduces three methods for storing V3C-coded content in ISOBMFF: single-track storage, multi-track storage, and non-timed storage.
 However only multi-track and non-timed storage should be considered for MeCAR work.
 Multi-track storage encapsulates each V3C component of the V3C bitstream into its own ISOBMFF track.
 Non-timed storage mode enables the storage of static V3C objects.

-Carriage of MIV over ISOBMFF is defined in clause 9.1.4. as shown below:
+Carriage of MIV over ISOBMFF is defined in clause 9.1.4.

+Regarding the depth information, the syntax element depth_quantization in the MPEG-I MIV specification signals information to reconstruct the depth information as shown below: